 19. Beautiful But Messy Trees

-Trees are an important part of any home’s landscape, but it’s important to do your research before planting anything.
-Beasley recommended homeowners particularly look out for any trees with leaves or flowers that might create a mess in the yard.
+Trees are an important part of any landscape, but it's important to do your research before planting anything.
+Beasley recommends that homeowners particularly look out for any trees with leaves or flowers that might create a mess in the yard.

-“Some trees just tend to be more messy than others," he said.
+"Some trees just tend to be messier than others," he said.
 "Constant leaf rain is not something that will positively attract a potential homebuyer.
 When fall comes, they will just know it will give them a hard time."